 There is a simple way to almost immediately double or triple the number of people you are reaching with the gospel.
-Do you want to hear how?
-Most people would!
-Here it is.
-When you properly understand the key role of women in disciple making movements, your disciple making efforts will take a leap forward.
+What could that be?
+If you properly understand the key roles women can play in Disciple Making Movements (DMMs), your discipleship fruit will leap forward.
+They may even double or triple.

-Female disciples can serve as evangelists, disciple makers, trainers of disciple makers, and as very key players in disciple making movements.
+Female disciples can serve as evangelists, disciple-makers, trainers of disciple-makers, and as very key players in disciple-making movements.
 Jesus certainly saw this!
 So did Paul.
-Modern-day apostles like Loren Cunningham of Youth With A Mission have also lifted up women to important roles.
+Modern-day apostles like Loren Cunningham of Youth With A Mission have also lifted women to important roles.
 Doing this has always brought an increase in spiritual harvest.

 Women played key roles in the movement that started in Jesus’ time.
 We find them playing a key role in the new churches described in the book of Acts as well.
-Historically there are also many instances where the release of women in ministry was key to the rapid growth of the church in a nation or people group.
+Historically, there are also many instances where the release of women in ministry was key to the church’s rapid growth in a nation or people group.
 China and Korea are just two examples.

-If you are serious about seeing thousands of unreached people become disciples of Jesus quickly, you can not afford to ignore the vital need for women to be active in disciple making movements.
-They can and should serve in key roles such as; evangelists, disciple makers and even leaders of a growing movement.
+If you are serious about seeing thousands of unreached people become disciples of Jesus quickly, you can not afford to ignore the vital need for women to be active in Disciple Making Movements (DMMs).
+They can and should serve in key roles such as; evangelists, disciple makers, and even leaders of a growing movement.

 The Struggle To Embrace My Call & Gifts